polyphony-chat/docs/SPECIFICATION.md

     Bob's client could request Alice's public identity key from Server A, instead of Server B. However, this is discouraged, as it

-    - Generates unnecessary load on Server A; Doing it this way distributes the load of public identity key more fairly, as the server that the message was sent on is the one that has to process the public identity key request.
+    - Generates unnecessary load on Server A; Doing it this way distributes the load of public identity key requests more fairly, as the server that the message was sent on is the one that has to process the bulk of public identity key requests.
     - Would expose unnecessary metadata to Server A; Server A does not need to know who exactly Alice is talking to, and when.
 Only Server B, Alice and Bob need to know this information.
 Always requesting the public identity key from Server A might expose this information to Server A.

     Clients should only use Server A as a fallback for public identity key verification, if Server B does not respond to the request for Alice's public identity key, or if the verification fails with the public identity key from Server B.